New Orleans Botanical Garden: 1980s: Reconstruction

 With the founding of the Friends of City Park, the 1980s brought a new push to improve, renovate, and rebuild the historic Rose Garden.
 Paul Soniat was hired as the Garden's first director in 1982, and the Garden's name became the New Orleans Botanical garden.
 The garden was fenced, the original Enrique Alferez sculptures were cleaned and refurbished, and the renovation began.
 The restoration of the Garden followed a plan developed by landscape architect Neil Odenwald from Louisiana State University.
 This original Odenwald plan stabilized the garden and directed the installation of new rose beds, trees and shrubs, and many areas of the garden were replanted with new flora.

 In 1987 a new Landscape Master Plan was developed by the Landscape Architecture firm Jon Emerson and associates, and architect Peter Trapolin.
 Emerson's plan expanded the footprint of the garden and improved the circulation and Peter Trapolin designed entrance and main pavilion building.
-The new building called the Pavilion of the Two Sisters was dedicated in 1995.th Mexican artist Enrique Alférez was brought back to the garden after a period of almost 50 years to restore the garden's sculptures and create new pieces of artwork such as The Sundial and the Grass Gates.
+The new building called the Pavilion of the Two Sisters was dedicated in 1995.
+Mexican artist Enrique Alférez was brought back to the garden after a period of almost 50 years to restore the garden's sculptures and create new pieces of artwork such as The Sundial and the Grass Gates.
 With the renovation and addition of many sections of the newly named Botanical Gardens, the stage was set for a surge in development that continues today.
 In 1987 a new holiday event created by the Garden called Celebration in the Oaks (originally Christmas in the Oaks) was a tremendous financial boost to the Botanical Garden and City Park.
-The event, sponsored by WWL TV and NOPSI, was an immediate success and attracted over 100,000 visitors the first year.
+The event, sponsored by WWL TV and NOPSI, attracted over 100,000 visitors the first year.